Top 22 NBA Players Who Didn’t Go To College

 Having schooled in St. Vincent- St. Mary, LeBron James got selected by the Cleveland Cavaliers in 2003 among the first round of draftees as the overall number one pick.
 He is the only player in NBA history to have won championships with three different franchises as the Finals MVP.

-In addition to his many basketballing achievements, LeBron James is a four-time NBA Champion, Finals MVP, and Most Valuable Player.
-He also has seventeen NBA All-Star appearances, three Game MVPs, the 2004 Rookie of the Year, and many more.
+In addition to his many basketballing achievements, LeBron James is a four-time NBA Champion, four-time Finals MVP, and four-time Most Valuable Player.
+He also has more than twenty NBA All-Star selections, three All-Star Game MVPs, the 2004 Rookie of the Year, and many more.
 Many people don’t know this about LeBron James, but his basketball journey was almost cut short due to a broken wrist in high school.

 4. Tracy McGrady